 Each hour will be divided into two sections of approximately 30 minutes in length.
-One section will be devoted to questions derived from the candidate's case list, and the other section will consist of structured and/or simulated cases written by ABOG.
+One section will be devoted to questions derived from the candidate's case list, and the other section will consist of structured cases.
+These structured cases may also contain simulations that help augment the content of the structured cases.
 The structured cases are used to elicit the candidate's responses to specific clinical situations.